 Records from the Illinois Department of Corrections show Balfour, 27, is on parole and spent nearly seven years in prison for attempted murder, vehicular hijacking and possessing a stolen vehicle.
 Public records show one of Balfour's addresses as the home where Donerson and Jason Hudson were shot.

-The tragedy comes as Jennifer Hudson, who grew up in Chicago, continues to reach new heights in her career.
-Her song "Spotlight" is No. 1 on Billboard's Hot R&B/Hip-Hop charts and her recently released, self-tiled debut album has been a top seller.
-She was featured in this year's blockbuster "Sex and the City" movie and is also starring in the hit film "The Secret Life of Bees."
+The tragedy comes as Jennifer Hudson's star continues to rise.
+Her song "Spotlight" is No. 1 on Billboard's Hot R&B/Hip-Hop charts and her recent self-titled debut album is selling well.
+She was featured in this year's blockbuster "Sex and the City" movie and also stars in the hit film "The Secret Life of Bees."